 Seal the Exterior Air Leaks

-Walk around your home and check any spot where two building materials meet.
+Walk around your home and check any spot where two different building materials meet.
 You're looking for gaps or cracks that might let air in or out of your home.
-This includes, but is not limited to, the area where the siding meets the chimney, the siding meets the foundation, and the siding meets the roof.
+Some areas to address include:

 Install foam gaskets behind all electrical outlets and light switches to minimize airflow between the indoors and outdoors.
 Consider installing child-proof plug covers on all your unused outlets to keep cold air from coming through the plugs.
-If you have cable and/or a landline in your home, be sure to insulate behind those receptacles, too.
+If you have cable TV or landline telephone outlets in your home, be sure to insulate behind those receptacles, too.

-Once you have that tackled, check your windows, doors, and baseboards for cracks or gaps where air can get through.
+Next check your windows, doors, and baseboards for cracks or gaps where air can get through.
 Address those with caulk or weatherstripping.
-If you have window or wall-mounted air conditioners, be sure to check around those.
+If you have window or wall-mounted air conditioners, be sure to check around those, also.

 Seal the Basement or Crawlspace

-Look over the rim joists and sill plates carefully, and seal any cracks between them and the foundation.
-Also seal any holes that go through a rim joist or the foundation for hose bibs, electrical work, HVAC lines, dryer vents, gas water heater vents, etc. Caulk or foam spray should be sufficient to address these types of issues.
+Enter the basement or crawlspace to inspect the rim joists and sill plates carefully, and seal any cracks between them and the foundation.
+Also seal any holes that go through a rim joist or the foundation for hose bibs, electrical work, HVAC vent pipes, dryer vents, gas water heater vents, etc. Caulk or foam spray should be sufficient to address these types of issues.

-Check for any holes that go through the main floor/basement ceiling, for ductwork, electrical, plumbing, etc. Caulk or foam around them.
+Check for any holes around ducts, electrical cables, plumbing pipes etc. that run vertically upward to the rest of the house.
+Fill any gaps you find with caulk or foam.
 Leaky ductwork is a big air escape route, so check all the ductwork that you can see and easily access.
 Use foil tape or mastic to seal any leaks that you find.

 Seal the Attic Space

-There are lots of places in the attic where heated and cooled air can escape your home, so it's important to address each one.
+There are lots of places in the attic where heated and cooled air can escape from lower levels, so it's important to address each one.
 While there are things that you can do yourself, this is one area where you may want to bring in a pro.
-They'll be able to tell you if you're attic is insulated adequately.
+They'll be able to tell you if your attic is insulated adequately.

-Seal around any holes in the attic floor or roof that have been made to accommodate lights, ceiling and vent fans, plumbing stacks, or attic access.
+Seal around any holes in the attic floor that have been made to accommodate lights, ceiling and vent fans, plumbing stacks, or attic access hatches.
 You can usually tackle these types of fixes with a can of foam spray insulation.
 Chimneys and recessed lights need to be handled differently, so don't insulate those areas with foam.